Are you new to cycling, or is it the first time you’ll be cycling in a while? Here’s our top safety…

 2. Learn to look over your shoulders

 Being able to glance over your shoulders, mainly your right-hand one, is key to safe cycling on the road or on busy off-roads routes.
-This shoulder check of what’s around you should be viewed as a basics skill for use when changing lane, pulling out to go around parked cars or other obstruction and just generally to be aware of what’s around you.
+This shoulder check of what’s around you should be viewed as a basics skill for use when changing lane, pulling out to go around parked cars or other obstructions and just generally to be aware of what’s around you.

 3. Watch out at junctions